open-mmlab/mmpose/docs/faq.md

 - **Unable to install xtcocotools**

-  1. Try to install it using pypi mannually `pip install xtcocotools`.
+  1. Try to install it using pypi manually `pip install xtcocotools`.
   1. If step1 does not work.
 Try to install it from [source](https://github.com/jin-s13/xtcocoapi).

   ```